Hard Truths Only Worth Sharing After Completing the G318 Sichuan-Tibet Highway: Avoiding Every Hidden Trap

 🚙 Honest Advice: Don't Romanticize "Self-Driving the 318"

 Those TikTok videos of "one person, one car, driving the 318" — you watch them with adrenaline pumping.
-But the video doesn't show you that the blogger might have a support vehicle following behind, or might have stopped at a pass for half an hour of oxygen.
+But the video doesn't show you that the blogger might have a support vehicle following behind, or might have stopped at a pass for half an hour of oxygen, or might have quietly flown the car partway on a trailer.
+The algorithm sells you freedom; the mountain sells you reality.

 🗺️ Trap-Avoidance Checklist, Segment by Segment